opengisch/QField-docs/documentation/get-started/tutorials/create-project-qfc.en.md

 !!!
 Workflow

-    1. Click **"Create project"** on your QFieldCloud landing page.
+    1. Click **Create project** on your QFieldCloud landing page.
-    2. Complete the project metadata fields (Name, Extent) and click **"Create"**.
+    2. Complete the project metadata fields (Name, Extent) and click **Create**.
-    3. Select the **"Use a basic template"** option and locate the XLSForm file upload input.
+    3. Select the **Use a basic template** option and locate the XLSForm file upload input.
-    4. Choose your spreadsheet template file and click the **"Create"** button.
+    4. Choose your spreadsheet template file and click the **Create** button.

     QFieldCloud processes the form to generate a fully functioning **Survey** layer with corresponding survey configurations (dropdown lists, radio buttons, and text fields).
     !![](../../assets/images/qfc_xlsform_project_creation.png)